OverlordAkise/website-sources/luctus_wiki/docs/glua/efficient_net_writetable.md

 end
 ```

-Now, if you send the same 100 element string array as above it shows the message size as `7209`, which is 2/3 of the original size!
+Now, if you send the same 100 element string array as the WriteTable example above it shows the message size as `7209`, which is 2/3 of the original size!

-I also tested to send the json string without compressing it via `net.WriteString` and it was bigger than the default method of WriteTable.
+## Result

-In comparison the different network-message lengths (aka. sizes):
+In comparison the different network-message lengths are:

     DEFAULT-WRITETABLE-LENGTH:          11208
     JSON-WRITESTRING-LENGTH:            12816